slro/mflod/mflod/crypto/README.md

 This is a documentation for `Crypto` module of **MFlod** messenger.
-It describes the process of creation of **Flod** protocol message packet, security implications of a cryptographic design behind it and how all of this is implemented in **MFlod**.
+It describes the process of creation of **Flod** protocol message packet, security implications of a cryptographic design behind it and how all of these is implemented in **MFlod**.

 Table of Contents